How to Use a Table Saw Safely for Beginners

 - Do not push the material into the fence too hard.
 It isn’t necessary and also spring loads the fence.
 You will not get an accurate cut and greatly increase the risk of the board jumping or a kickback.

-- Do not saw the push sticks and blocks.
+- Do not use a table saw without push sticks and blocks.
 If it happens it is better than your fingers; that is why they are there.
 That said, if you are hitting them, you are not using the proper one or using it improperly.
 These also take material and time to make.

 There are three kinds of cuts that can be performed on a table saw a cross-cut, a ripping cut, and a dado cut.